oilboi/Crafter-Minetest/README.md

 - Fixed raw porkchops not being edible
 - Fixed xp level number scaling huge
 - Added in cool spider sounds
+- Snow and ice now melts when not snowing
 ---